-Have you ever been flying on a plane to reach your vacation destination or going to a conference on the other side of the country and felt your contacts getting dry, causing irritation in your eyes?
-Well, this is no coincidence.
+Have you ever been flying on a plane and felt your contacts getting dry, causing irritation in your eyes?
+Well, there is a reason why.

-Many contact wearers might run into this problem because of the pressure change inside the cabin of the airplane.
-When you're cruising at 30,000 feet in the sky, the atmospheric pressure is reduced, oxygen is reduced and humidity is reduced making the air more dry than normal.
+Many contact wearers might run into this problem because of the pressure change inside the airplane cabin.
+When you're cruising at 30,000 feet in the sky, the reduced atmospheric pressure, oxygen, and humidity make the air dry.
+So, can you bring contacts on a plane?

 The Transportation Security Administration (TSA) has strict rules regarding bringing liquids in a carry-on bag.
-Here is what the TSA requires passengers to adhere by in regards to liquids such as contact lens solution:
+Here is what the TSA requires passengers to adhere to regarding liquids such as contact lens solution:

-“You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
+“You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams, and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item."
 There is a loophole for contact lens solution though as it is considered a medically necessary liquid.
 You must declare them to security officers at the checkpoint for inspection.

 To keep it simple, bring a travel-size bottle of contact lens solution in your carry-on bag.
-With these TSA limitations, bring a travel-size bottle of contact lens solution with you in your carry-on bag.
-In order to do this, you will need to keep it in a separate zip-top bag within your carry-on bag.
-This will allow you to use your solution during your flight if you experience dry contacts.
+With these TSA limitations, pack a travel-size bottle of contact lens solution in your carry-on bag.
+Store it in a separate zip-top bag within your carry-on, allowing you to use your solution during your flight if you experience dry contacts.

-If you're travelling on an extended flight longer than three or four hours, you might want to wait to put in your contacts once you arrive at your destination.
-The hassle can be overwhelming, especially if you're flying internationally or from coast-to-coast, and it can save you time and discomfort by wearing a pair of prescribed glasses instead of your contact lens.
+On a flight that lasts more than three or four hours, you might want to wait to put in your contacts until you arrive at your destination.
+When flying internationally or from coast to coast, wear a pair of prescribed glasses instead of your contact lens.
 But where should you pack your lenses?
 Do contacts have to go in a liquid bag?